normschaeffer/Flex-API-Docs/README.md

 #### Useful Methods
-- Business location - get locationID for Inspirmedia - Main (used for some lookups) *this should be declared a constant in appdev for IM, since there is only one location*
+- Business location - get locationID for the business or company address information.
+The method is used for some lookups.  *Consider declaring this as a constant in your programming, particularly for businesses with a single location*

 #### Equipment List<a name="equipment-list"></a>
    contains methods to get list from pull sheet?? *need to use global search to find Pull Sheet unique id*